ngauthier/oo-web-go-post/post.md

 }
 ```

-Starting with `main` you can see that all main does is start a web server on a port, and it uses `New()` to get a `http.Handler`.
-If we wanted to, this could easily be a function inside a package, like `myapp.New()` and we could move all the significant code outside of the `main` package.
+Starting with `main` you can see that all it does is start a web server on a port, and it uses `New()` to get a `http.Handler`.
+If we wanted to, `New()` could easily be a function inside a package, like `myapp.New()`, and we could move all the significant code outside of the `main` package.

 `New()` is a function that returns an `http.Handler`.
-By sticking to this interface and not some `Application` interface, we will create a much better Go citizen.
+By sticking to this interface and not some custom `Application` interface, we will create a much better Go citizen.
 It will be understood that the object you get back from our library is going to work well with anything that can work with `http.Handler`s.
 That means we can wrap them with middleware easily and also test them easily, or even embed them in another web application.
+Also, it means we don't have to export our `Application` type (since the polite thing to do is export any types returned by exported functions).
+This keeps our API leaner and clearer.

-`New()` creates our mux like before, but it also creates our log.
-Note that we could easily add options to `New()` to change how the logging works, or even take th `log` as a nillable option for doing dependency injection.
+So, `New()` creates our mux like before, but it also creates our log.
+Note that we could easily add options to `New()` to change how the logging works, or even take th `log` as an option for doing dependency injection.

 We then go on to create an `app` wrapping the mux and log.
 Next, we do our routing by mapping `/foo` to `app.foo`.
 The cool think about this is that our handler will now run on `app`, giving us access to our entire web application context.